-- Analysis of the 245 audits confirms that the new audit approach and methodology, including utilization CoPA members, brings desired benefits in terms of better audit report quality, increased focus on management systems, and driving alignment of the ground operations processes between a GSP's headquarters and their standards network of ground operations.
-These facts are demonstrated by a significant increase in the number of findings raised in 2018, totalling nearly 5000 and increasing the average from 3 to 20 per audit.
+- Audit results analysis confirmed that ISAGO audits improved audit report quality, increased focus on management systems, and drove alignment of ground operations processes between a GSP's headquarters and their network.
+These facts are demonstrated by a significant increase in the number of findings raised in the past three years, totalling nearly 11,000 and increasing the average from 3 to 20 per audit compared to previous years.

 - An ISAGO Audit is based on the standards and recommended practices published in the ISAGO Standards Manual (GOSM).
-The GOSM is available as a Windows download free of charge to a Ground Service Provider that signs an ISAGO Audit Agreement or an Airline that signs an ISAGO Airline Membership Agreement.
+The GOSM is available free of charge to a Ground Service Provider that signs an ISAGO Audit Agreement or an Airline that signs an ISAGO Airline Membership Agreement.
 It is also available and in other formats to purchase from IATA publications.

-- An Airline interested in gaining access to information on ISAGO-registered Ground Service Providers resident at destination airports and all ISAGO Audit Reports should contact the ISAGO team at email@example.com.
+- If you are an airline interested in accessing the ISAGO-registered Ground Service Providers per airports and all ISAGO Audit Reports, please contact us at firstname.lastname@example.org.

-- Ground Service Providers interested in gaining an ISAGO Registration can submit an application for an initial Headquarters Audit and initial Station Audit for Station Accreditation.
-An ISAGO-registered Ground Service Provider does not need to apply for a renewal audit as they are automatically included in the annual audit allocation; however, a request for an additional Station Accreditation must be made to IATA.
+If you are a Ground Service Provider, please submit an application for an initial Headquarters Audit and initial Station Audit for Station Accreditation.
+If you are already an ISAGO-registered Ground Service Provider, you do not need to apply for a renewal audit.
+You will be automatically included in the annual audit allocation.

 - Greater oversight and due diligence of the auditor recruitment and training process - this is achieved by establishment of the IATA 'Charter of Professional Auditors' (CoPA) and its members (Auditors and Lead Auditors) who are responsible for the audit conduct